redhat-developer/vscode-quarkus/README.md

   * Validation support for Quarkus properties
   * Support for Quarkus profiles
   * Outline support (flat or tree view)

-## Quarkus debug command
-  Launches the Maven `quarkus:dev` plugin or the Gradle `quarkusDev` command and automatically attaches a debugger
-  * Call `Quarkus: Debug current Quarkus project` from the VS Code command palette

 ## Quarkus code snippets
 This extension provides several code snippets, available when editing Java files: